Explaining the Origin of TeV Gamma Rays from M87 During High and Low States: Multi-Wavelength Data ACCUMULATION

 The \textit{Fermi} Gamma-ray Space Telescope (FGST) is a space-based high-energy gamma-ray observatory.
 It carries two instruments: the Large Area Telescope (LAT), which serves as the primary instrument, and the Gamma-ray Burst Monitor (GBM).
 The LAT is an imaging, pair-conversion, wide-field-of-view telescope which can detect gamma-rays in the energy range from 20 MeV to beyond 300 GeV, with a field of view of 2.7 sr at 1 GeV and above \citep{Atwood_2009}.
 It scans the entire sky every three hours and has been in continuous operation since August 2008.

 For our work, we conducted a comprehensive analysis of \textit{Fermi}-LAT gamma-ray Pass 8 data for M87, using data collected from the Fermi Science Support Center (FSSC) server \citep{fermi_lat_query}, covering more than 16.5 years (4\textsuperscript{th} August 2008 to 6\textsuperscript{th} February 2025).
-The data were extracted from a circular region of interest (ROI) with a radius of 30$^\circ$, centered on M87, covering the energy range 100 MeV–300 GeV.
+The data were extracted from a circular region of a radius 30$^\circ$, centered on M87, covering the energy range 0.1–100 GeV.

 The dataset was processed using Fermipy (v1.0.1; \cite{Fermipy_Version}), an open-source Python package for \textit{Fermi}-LAT data analysis.
-A 15$^\circ \times$15$^\circ$ region was defined in the configuration file, and only photons with energies between 100 MeV and 300 GeV were included, while events with zenith angles above 90$^\circ$ were excluded to reduce contamination from the Earth’s limb.
+A 15$^\circ \times$15$^\circ$ region was defined in the configuration file, and only photons with energies between 0.1 GeV and 100 GeV were included, while events with zenith angles above 90$^\circ$ were excluded to reduce contamination from the Earth’s limb.
 For event selection, the ‘P8R3 SOURCE’ class (evclass=128) was used, as recommended for analyses with relatively small regions of interest (ROIs) less than 25$^\circ$ \citep{bruel2018fermi}.
 The evtype parameter was set to 3 to include all event types, covering both the front and back sections of the tracker.
 Data quality cuts were applied using $ \texttt{DATA\_QUAL} > 0 \ \&\& \ \texttt{LAT\_CONFIG} == 1 $ to ensure that only high-quality data collected under standard LAT science operations were included.